 Already have your bachelor's degree and now want to teach?
 SVSU offers two options for you to become certified.

-Choose from three graduate degree programs: Master of Arts in Teaching, Master of Arts in Instructional Technology & E-Learning and Master of Education (principalship); a variety of endorsement programs to enhance your credentials; or move into administration with our Education Specialist program.
+Choose from three graduate degree programs: Master of Arts in Teaching, Technology Learning Systems & Design and Master of Education (principalship); a variety of endorsement programs to enhance your credentials; or move into administration with our Education Specialist program.

 Access the list of endorsement programs offered at SVSU that are approved by the Michigan Department of Education